How to Engrave a Necklace Yourself – 5 Easy Methods

 • DIY personalization without digital tools

-• Engraving of initials, dates or simple symbols
+• Engraving initials, dates, or simple symbols

-Hand engraving with chisel and hammer is the oldest traditional method of jewelry engraving.
+Hand engraving with a chisel and hammer is the oldest traditional method of jewelry engraving.
 It lends a timeless, handcrafted look and is ideal for those who value artistry and unique, detailed work.

-Required tools & materials:
+Required Tools & Materials:

 • Small jeweler's hammer